2017 SG33

-' (also written 2017 SG33) is a Mars-crossing asteroid that was previously thought to be a near-Earth object.
+' is a Mars-crossing asteroid that was previously thought to be a near-Earth object.
 It was first observed on 25 September 2017, when the asteroid was less than 1 AU from Earth and had a solar elongation of 169°.
 This asteroid had an observation arc of 2 days and was previously a lost asteroid.

 This asteroid was previously in the Risk List and the Priority List of the European Space Agency (ESA) - Space Situational Awareness (SSA).
 The asteroid was also in the Sentry List of the Jet Propulsion Laboratory (JPL) - Center for Near Earth Object Studies (CNEOS).
 According to the Sentry List at the time, of the possible close encounters with Earth in the foreseeable future, an encounter on 8 September 2051 had the highest risk of impact.
 Recalculations of the orbit of from additional observations showed that it does not make any close approaches to Earth, which led to its removal from the Sentry List on 29 July 2021.